UVVM/UVVM/GETTING_STARTED.md

 * A very brief introduction to making a structured testbench architecture can be found under https://github.com/UVVM/UVVM/tree/master/_supplementary_doc Advanced Verification - Made simple.
 * Our presentation at the ESA (European Space Agency) conference on SEFUW 2018 gives a good introduction to UVVM, Testbench architecture, VVCs and how UVVM is standardising the VHDL testbench architecture: https://indico.esa.int/indico/event/232/session/6/contribution/8/material/slides/0.pdf
 * For a slightly deeper introduction - also explaining the challenges - please check out our PPT-file https://github.com/UVVM/UVVM/blob/master/uvvm_vvc_framework/doc/The_critically_missing_VHDL_TB_feature.ppsx

+### Step 2
+The easiest way to compile the complete UVVM with everything (Utility Library, VVC Framework, BFMS, VVCs, etc) is to go to uvvm_vvc_framework/script and run 'compile_all.do' inside Modelsim/Questasim/RivieraPro/ActiveHDL.

+Similarly for the UART VVC Demo using 'compile_demo_tb.do'

+For GHDL use the provided 'compile_order.txt' files.

+### Step 3
+If you like to use UVVM in a more advanced way you should read the relevant documentation under  https://github.com/UVVM/UVVM/tree/master/uvvm_vvc_framework/doc